jamesw201/assignment-backend/README.md

 - data_pipeline/tests/URLFrontier.test.ts

 ## Improvements needed
-- I wanted to deal with error handling by logging and saving failed jobs to the DB but time got away from me.
 - more unit tests
 - Integration tests would be good.
 Although I think that by injecting dependencies, pretty much all lines are covered.
 - probably a lot of style issues and minor things missed in a rush